andyburu/BioMIDI/README.md

 6. Add support for Kinnect
 7. Let motion2MIDI splitt the screen and send multiple CC messages
 8. Add GUI for heartbeat monitor that shows connection status and allows for modulation
+9. Aded FadeBack that connect to the motion detector, and sends gradually decreasing CCs, to let motions fade out.

 ## PROTOTYPES and their STATUS
 1. Use object tracking instead of motion detection.
 Status: Tracking dancing bodies is too unstable and CPU heavy.
 2. Use the Kinnect depth sensor for motion detection in a pitch black room.
 Status: Works, but Kinnect can't see futher than four meters.
 Need to experiment with the camera placement.
 Maybe in the roof?
+3. Add analog input via contact microphones.
+Status: Tested two setups, either modulating the analog singal using loopers, or converting the analog to CC and notes.
+However this seams to be outside this project.

 ## ROADMAP
 1. Add four channel mixing